yaten2302/yaten2302/README.md

 ### 🚀 What I’m Working On

-- ✨ **Google Summer of Code 2025 @ Keploy**
-  Contributing to Keploy’s blog platform with performance, DX, and UX enhancements

 - 📘 **AttendEase** — A full-stack ERP (web portal) for colleges
   Handles attendance, assignments, results, and seamless student–teacher communication